Pringledemon/Lab-18/README.md

 Pringledemon

 # For reader
-“Updated README with Lab 18 instructions.”
+Create file grades.txt, create scaner that prints "Student Grades" and contents of grades.txt, add an exception

+# Edits
+- added lab 18 instructions

-Edit added by geaneeesp
+Edit by geaneeesp